sunilkumarc/desktop-commentary/README.md

 on your desktop.

 ### Requirements
-* Python2.x (python2.7 in ubuntu)
+* Python3.x
-* PyQt4 (pyqt4-dev-tools in ubuntu)
+* PyQt4
-* BeautifulSoup
+* BeautifulSoup4
 * lxml
+* urllib3

 ### Installation
 Clone the repo:
 `git clone https://github.com/sunilkumarc/desktop-commentary`

+Download all the necessary packages first.

-Run the **install.sh** script.
+Then run the **install.sh** script.
 `./install.sh`

-When you run the installation script all the necessary packages will be downloaded and installed.
+to install the application.

 Now you can start the application by typing `commentary`